mborcari/stock-microservices/README.md

   heroku ps:scale web=1 -a stock-ms-yourname
   ```

-  To see if the application ran, see log:
+To see if the application has run, see the log:
   ```
   heroku logs --tail -a  stock-ms-yourname
   ```